Sequoia/sequoia.github.com/_content/posts/goodbye-comments.md

 >
 > _- similar internet page, 2017_

 Wow!
-Thank you _similar internet page_!!"
+Thank you _similar internet page_!!
 I was feeling a bit discouraged, and I can't lie–this comment made me feel a bit better.
 I know you're only a bot, but I choose to take the encouraging words at face value, and they make me feel appreciated.

 So, as a farewell to my loyal spam bots, I will feature and respond to the best comments here.